 An important component of the strength of your claim will be how quickly you act following the accident.
 The at-fault party or his or her insurance company can claim that there was another cause of your pain or injury if you let very much time pass before seeking treatment and documenting the injury.
 Insurance companies assume that people with true injuries seek care immediately, and that waiting indicates a lack of injury.

 Some people avoid seeking medical attention because they do not have health insurance or are unsure how to pay for treatment.
 If you are seriously injured, go to an emergency room.
 Do not wait.

 Car accidents can be incredibly complicated.
-If you have any questions whatsoever about insurance, when or how to seek medical treatment, or what steps to take following an auto accident, you should contact a car accident lawyer as soon as possible.
-Your lawyer will answer your questions and provide any guidance you may need.
-Whether you are the the at-fault driver or the victim, there are steps you should be taking to protect yourself.
+If you have any questions whatsoever about insurance, when or how to seek medical treatment, or what steps to take following an auto accident, you should contact an experienced St. Louis car accident lawyer as soon as possible.
+Your lawyer can answer your questions and provide any guidance you may need.

 The Hoffmann Law Firm, L.L.C. can assess your case and advise you regarding the best way to handle your specific situation.
 Call (314) 361-4242 to speak with a car accident attorney near you or fill out our online contact form.